peter-mcconnell/petermcconnell.com/content/posts/writing-an-xdp-ebpf-program.md

     ```

     The output\_map map will be used to store the perf events generated by our XDP program.
+The TYPE_* definitions will make our code more readable later.

 5. Implementing the XDP Program Function